What is Microsoft Managed Desktop?

 Need more details?

 For more about the value of Microsoft Managed desktop, including customer stories, see Microsoft Managed Desktop.
-Great places to get started with more are the Roadmap and a downloadable one-page summary.
+Great places to get started with more are the Roadmap, a Forrester Total Economic Impact case study, and a downloadable one-page summary.
 You can find the latest news at the Microsoft Managed Desktop blog.

 If Microsoft Managed Desktop seems right for your organization, you can delve into additional documentation that explains more about the service, how to prepare your organization to enroll, how to get started with the service, and ongoing operations thereafter, including how you and your end users can easily get help if needed.
 If you're already ready to come on board, start with contacting your local account team.